netdata/netdata/streaming/README.md

 where the value X, Y, Z and W are integer numbers.

-In the master side the we can have different reports when the master reads everything from the stream and it did not receive more data from Slave, the most common message that you can see is
+On the other hand, in the master side we can have different reports where the most common message that you can see is

 ```
 netdata ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : read failed: end of file
 ```

-Another common problem that can happen is the slave sends only part of the message for the master, in this case the master will not have condition to understand the message received and it will write a message inside error.log
+Another common problem that can happen is the slave sends only part of the message for the master, in this case the master will not have condition to understand the message received and it will write inside error.log

 ```
 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : sent command 'B' which is not known by netdata, for host 'HOSTNAME'.
 Disabling it.
 ```

-in this example, 'B' was part of a 'BEGIN' that was cut due connection problems.
+in this example, 'B' was part of a 'BEGIN' message that was cut due connection problems.

-The last problem related to slow connections happens when some message was missed and the following commands received had a direct relationship with it, for example, when there was a problem to send the list of charts available on the host and it sends in the sequence a 'SET' message on the chart that was missed, the master can show messages like
+The last problem related to slow connections happens when some message was missed and the following commands received had a direct connection with it, for example, when the slave could not send the list of charts available on its host and it sends in the sequence a 'SET' message on a chart that was missed, the master will show a messages like this

 ```
 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : requested a SET on chart 'CHART NAME' of host 'HOSTNAME', without a dimension.
 Disabling it.